 Members are responsible for maintaining a 4-foot-wide path (ground-to-sky clearance) for the service drop.
 Therefore, it’s your responsibility to keep limbs clear of secondary lines, which are the lines from your home or business to the pole (i.e. meter pole, yard pole or transformer pole, whichever comes first).

 If needed, arrangements can be made to have service wires temporarily removed at no charge to you.
-If you would like to schedule this free service, please contact GVEA’s Operations Dept. at 451-5692 several days in advance, so steps can be taken to complete this work safely.
-We will gladly work with you and/or your contractor to make sure the power line is taken down, so that the tree(s) can be removed or trimmed safely.
+If you would like to schedule this free service, please contact Golden Valley Electric Association (GVEA)’s Operations Department at (907) 451-5692 several days in advance, so steps can be taken to complete this work safely.
+We will gladly work with you and/or your contractor to make sure the power line is taken down so that the tree(s) can be removed or trimmed safely.

 It’s important to maintain the trees on your property also.
 This includes maintaining vegetation outside the utility easements.
 This effort will help to avoid outages and unsafe conditions.

-CAUTION: For your safety, please do not work on trees near power lines.
+Caution: For your safety, please do not work on trees near power lines.
 Never attempt to prune or trim near electrical wires or remove branches that are touching power lines.
+Please alert GVEA if you believe a tree may be growing too close to a power line using our Hazard Tree form.

 GVEA is responsible for trimming trees or vegetation contacting or having the potential to cause an outage on primary electric lines.
 Primary lines are the distribution or transmission lines that lead from the substation to the secondary lines that feeds homes and businesses.